 The War of Independence in County Wexford as reflected in the holdings of Wexford County Archive (this will include the local government response).

-The 2021 plan will also include various projects at Municipal District level (tbc) and a creative community-led initiative which will be coordinated by Wexford County Council Arts Department.
+The 2021 plan will also include various projects at Municipal District level and a creative community-led initiative which was coordinated by Wexford County Council Arts Department.

 Decade of Centenary 2020